-• Start (keyboard shortcut: F9)
+Start (shortcut key: F9)

 Executes the script.
 See also the section Starting scripts.

 The other options in the command group Program help with finding errors.
 So for example you can run the script step by step or set breakpoints at which execution of the script will be automatically paused.